justwriteclick/docslikecode/_posts/articles/2017-06-03-api-docs-with-code.md

 # A Pirate's Life for Me: Documenting APIs with Swagger

-Our team starting developing a new API (in C#), which I took as an opportunity to implement Swagger (now the OpenAPI Specification), an open source project used to describe and document RESTful APIs.
+Our team started developing a new API (in C#), which I took as an opportunity to implement Swagger (now the OpenAPI Specification), an open-source project used to describe and document RESTful APIs.
 I wanted to show our developers and support engineers that injecting documentation into the code can reduce response time, mitigate errors, and decrease the point of entry for new hires.
 To illustrate those gains, I needed to develop a proof of concept.

 ## Why Swagger?